 |Previous College:||Univ. of Pennsylvania '95|

-Mike Singleton will enter his third season as the head men’s soccer coach at MIT.
+Mike Singleton will enter his fourth season as the head men’s soccer coach at MIT.
 He came to the Engineers with a wealth of national, collegiate and youth soccer coaching experience.

 At the collegiate level, Singleton has served on the coaching staffs at Emerson College, Delaware and St. Joseph’s College in Indiana, where he was the head coach of the men’s squad from 1997 to 2000.

 Singleton received a Bachelor of Arts degree in psychology and English from the University of Pennsylvania in 1995.
-He earned his master’s in clinical psychology from Purdue University in 1998.
-He currently holds his USSF A license, NSCAA Premier Diploma and his FIFA Futuro III Diploma as well.
-Singleton also holds Youth Coaching Licenses from the US, England and the Netherlands.
+He earned his Master’s in clinical psychology from Purdue University in 1998.